Tag Archives: 2020 Vision

 What evidence do we have that the 2020 Vision for equitable outcomes in Berkeley schools will reach its goal by the year 2020?

 The 2019-2020 school year is just five years away.
-And we are nearing the point where the promise of the Vision will … Continue reading »
+And we are nearing the point where the promise of the Vision will either … Continue reading »

 A citywide initiative proponents hope will close the achievement gap in Berkeley public schools appears to be working, though significant disparities remain, according to data presented Tuesday night in a special session before the Berkeley City Council and School Board.